 Warsaw is rapidly gaining the attention it deserves as a visit-worthy European capital.
 Alongside landmarks and museums that preserve its history and heritage, you’ll find shopping streets, colorful murals, parks and gardens, and modern cafes and restaurants.

 This city also offers exquisite food, buzzing nightlife, and cultural events like open-air Chopin concerts, so any traveler can find something to love about it.
+Plus, it has something to offer in every season, so it makes a fantastic winter break in Europe just as much as it is a great summer getaway.

 One of the best things to see in Warsaw is the old town.
 It was reconstructed after WWII and was declared a UNESCO World Heritage Site.
 Take your time to stroll through its beautiful streets and Old Town Market Square, and don’t miss landmarks like the Royal Castle and Barbican.